Limpet: Regional dependency

 Limpets from different locations were shown to have different elemental ratios within their teeth.
 Iron is consistently most abundant however other metals such as sodium, potassium, calcium, and copper were all shown to be present to varying degrees.
 The relative percentages of the elements have also been shown to differ from one geographic location to another.
 This demonstrates an environmental dependency of some kind; however the specific variables are currently undetermined.

-Phylogeny
+Taxonomy

 Gastropods that have limpet-like or patelliform shells are found in several different clades: